Centre (Croatian political party)

-The Party's priorities are structural reforms, education and science, and it adheres to the values of "modern Western European countries".
-In November 2020, the party Pametno merged with the Dalija Orešković's Party with a First and Last Name to form a single party, called the Centre.
+Throughout the years, Pametno grew from the local initiative into a national party with representation in the Croatian Parliament.
+In November 2020, following a merger with Dalija Orešković's Party with a First and Last Name, the party Pametno changed name to the Centre.

 History

+Pametno (until 2020)

 Pametno was founded in 2013 as citizens' initiative Za pametne ljude i pametan grad ("For smart people and a smart city") in the second most populous city in Croatia, Split, by computer scientist Marijana Puljak.
 In 2010, Puljak served as President of the Split City District of Žnjan which had around 6000 citizens.
 During her tenure, she achieved success by reviving social life in the district, launching the construction of a children's playground and obtaining a building permit for a new district school.
 In 2013, she founded the citizens' initiative, competed in the 2013 local elections and eventually, surprisingly, ended up winning 4 seats in the Split City Council.

 In 2015, the citizens' initiative was transformed into a political party whose work was based on the principles of 'New people for a new policy', 'Science and education as the foundation of society' and 'Policies based on evidence'.